zdravkodanailov7/compare-yuv/README.md

 2. **Upload Images**: Click the "+" button to upload before/after image pairs
 3. **Add Caption**: Optionally add a description for your comparison
 4. **Compare**: Use the interactive slider to compare before and after images
-5. **Organize**: Favorite posts and use search to find specific comparisons
+5. **Organise**: Favourite posts and use search to find specific comparisons
 6. **Share**: Share comparisons publicly with unique URLs

 ### For Developers